AC vs. DC Coupling Energy Storage Systems

 As mentioned above, PV modules will produce dc power.
 That power must be converted to ac to be used in most commercial and residential applications.
 In contrast, battery cells must be charged with dc and will output dc power.
 The ac-dc distinction has major system design implications.

-In an ac coupled system, power from the PV modules is converted to ac prior to connecting to the ESS.
+In an ac-coupled system, power from the PV modules is converted to ac prior to connecting to the ESS.
 In other words, the output from the PV modules is fed through an interactive inverter before it reaches the ESS.
 This means that the power must be converted to dc before charging the ESS, and any power output from the ESS must be converted once again to ac.
 To achieve this, an additional multimode inverter is required.

 Moving from left to right in the diagram above: The PV array produces dc power, which is immediately converted to ac by the interactive inverter.
 That power feeds a backup loads panel containing select loads formerly located in the main service panel.
 The backup panel is also connected to the ESS, with a multimode inverter acting as a middleman to convert ac to dc when the ESS is charging, and dc to ac when discharging.